Dajla monastery: History

 The Benedictine monastery of St. John the Baptist was established in the early Middle Ages in place of the already existing Basilian monastery.
 The monastery became inactive in 1273 when the bishop of Novigrad gave the monastery to Almeric Sabini, a knight from Koper.
 The Sabini family owned the monastery until 1736, when its male line died out.
 The monastery's possessions expanded under the Sabini administration around the Novigrad commune and the Brtonigle commune.
 A cousin of the Sabini family, Santo Grisoni from Novigrad, inherited the monastery in 1736.
 Santo's son Francesco, after the tragic death of his son in 1841, donated the monastery along with his possessions around Piran and a part of the pool for the salt production in the Piran salt mines to the Benedictines from the Praglia Abbey near Padua.
 In 1858, the Benedictines established a hospice in Dajla and settled the monastery.
 The law on the dissolution of religious orders and the confiscation of church property was enacted in Italy in 1866.
 At the time of the enactment of the law, in 1867 and 1868, almost all Benedictines from Praglia arrived at Dajla.
 The monastery's economic backbone was exporting agricultural products, mostly olives, grapevines, and grain.
-The Dajla monastery was also one of the most significant breeders of the Istrian Podolian, a special cattle breed from Istria.
+The Dajla monastery was also one of the most significant breeders of the Istrian Podolica, a special cattle breed from Istria.
 The peak of its economic activity was in the 1890s.
 During World War I, production stagnated.
 It intensified again in the 1930s.
 After World War II and several show trials, the Benedictines left the monastery.

 In 1947, as part of the Paris Peace Treaties, it was agreed that Yugoslavia would charge the damages inflicted by the Italian military through nationalisation of properties owned by Italian private and legal entities.
 Thus, the Dajla monastery became state-owned.
 However, in the Treaty of Osimo in 1975, it was established that the worth of the nationalised properties exceeded the war damages, thus a special Treaty of Rome was signed in 1983 which equalised the differences.
 In 1999, the Republic of Croatia transferred its ownership of the monastery and its accessory possessions to the Diocese of Poreč-Pula.